Healthpeak Properties (NYSE:PEAK) Issues FY 2022 Earnings Guidance

-Healthpeak Properties (NYSE:PEAK – Get Rating) updated its FY 2022 earnings guidance on Tuesday.
+Healthpeak Properties (NYSE:PEAK – Get Rating) issued an update on its FY 2022 earnings guidance on Tuesday morning.
 The company provided earnings per share guidance of $1.72-$1.74 for the period, compared to the consensus earnings per share estimate of $1.73.
 The company issued revenue guidance of -.

 Healthpeak Properties Dividend Announcement